ga-wdi-lessons/js-higher-order-functions/readme.md

 ```

 This is such a common process that JavaScript has `forEach` (and a bunch of other helpful higher lever functions) built into arrays.
-We call them with **dot notation** because they are methods, an idea we'll dive into further this afternoon.
+We call them with **dot notation** because they are methods (functions attached to an object), an idea we'll dive into further this afternoon.

 ```js
 wdiInstructors.forEach(printInstructorGreeting)